dfinity/portal/docs/developer-docs/integrations/sns/get-sns/get-sns-production.md

 [collected the developer and airdrop principals](predeployment.md/#principals) and [chosen the initial SNS parameters in a .yaml file](predeployment.md).
 We assume that you control one principal `identityDevNeuron` that owns a developer neuron.
-Moreover, you control one principal `identityDevDeploy` that is a `dfx` identity and a controller of the dapp canister(s) that you would like to hand over to the SNS.
+Moreover, you control one principal `identityDevDfx` that is a `dfx` identity and a controller of the dapp canister(s) that you would like to hand over to the SNS.
 We also recommend that before following these steps and initializaing an SNS launch in production, you have [tested the SNS](local-testing.md).